Spinogenix to Present Complete Phase 2a Clinical Trial Results for SPG601, a First-in-Class Fragile X Syndrome Treatment, at AACAP Conference

 SPG601, Granted Fast Track Designation by the FDA, Reduced Signature Changes in High-Frequency Gamma Band Activity in Fragile X Syndrome Patients, a Common Inherited Form of Intellectual Disability and Autism, and Improved Measures of Cognitive Impairment

-Dr. Craig Erickson, Spinogenix Chief Medical Advisor, to Receive Prestigious for Contributions in Developmental Disabilities
+Dr. Craig Erickson, Spinogenix Chief Medical Advisor, to Receive Prestigious George Tarjan Award for Contributions in Developmental Disabilities

 LOS ANGELES, Oct.
 22, 2025 /PRNewswire/ -- Spinogenix, Inc., a clinical-stage biopharmaceutical company pioneering first-in-class therapeutics that restore synapses to improve the lives of patients worldwide, announced it will present the full data set of the Phase 2a clinical trial at the American Academy of Child & Adolescent Psychiatry Conference (AACAP) for SPG601, a treatment for adults with Fragile X syndrome (FXS), a condition for which there is currently no approved medicine.